fivethirtyeight/data/nfl-wide-receivers/README.md

+# NFL Wide Receivers

+This folder contains data behind the story [The Football Hall Of Fame Has A Receiver Problem](http://fivethirtyeight.com/features/the-football-hall-of-fame-has-a-receiver-problem/).

-Advanced career stats for NFL receivers, 1932-2013.
+`advanced-historical.csv` contains advanced career stats for NFL receivers, 1932-2013.

 Header | Definition
 ---|---------